arcology-network/binary-releases/content/getting-started/start-exploring.md

 ## 1. Introduction

-Arcology support all Ethereum standard RPC APIs.
+Arcology supports all Ethereum standard RPC APIs.
 All Ethereum tools and DApps should work with Arcology seamlessly.
-This document shows how to connect Ethereum Applications and to Arcology network.
+This document shows how to connect Ethereum Applications and to an Arcology network.

 ## 2. MetaMask

-MetaMask is the most popular Ethereum wallet and is als supported on Arcology.
+MetaMask is the most popular Ethereum wallet and it can work with Arcology as well.

 ### 2.1.
 Install MetaMask